shatteredcore/code-test-card-deck/README.md

 ### URL Parameters
 Use the following URL parameters to determine which cards should be drawn.
-You should be able to filter by more than one parameter at a time, and non-specified parameters eg: (?foo=bar) should not break your code.
+You should be able to filter by more than one parameter at a time, and non-specified parameters eg: (?foo=bar) should not draw any cards.

 #### cards